lastaur0ch/person-resource/README.md

 ## Testing

 ### Postman
-Import HNGx-jjxavier-2.postman_collection.json to postman.
+Import the [postman collection](./HNGx-jjxavier-2.postman_collection.json) to postman.
 Test scripts have been added for each request.

 ### Swagger
 > https://person-resource-x.onrender.com/docs